Dipsingh/dipsingh.github.io/_posts/2024-04-20-Disjoint-Path-Routing.md

 Disjoint Path 2: sea -> den -> ord -> iad
 ```

-It will always be more efficient if we have an algorithm to solve the problem vs. using ILP.
+It will always be more efficient if we have an algorithm to solve the problem vs. solving via ILP.
 In case of Disjoint path
-problem we do have **Suurballe's algorithm** which gives a way to find the disjoint path.
+problem, luckily we do have **Suurballe's algorithm** which provides a way to find disjoint paths.

 # SRLG Constraint